NateLevin1/PhaserVignette/README.md

+# Please Note: This shader no longer works in modern Phaser.
+Some small modifications are needed to work with the updated Phaser rendering pipeline.

 # PhaserVignette
 A pipeline file which allows for the easy integration of vignette shaders into a Phaser3 game.
 Based on Jerome Renaux's spotlight shader.